Alioune Mbaye Nder: Le Setsima Group

-Nder created le Setsima Group from young players who he could mold and grow alongside, and it has remained a tight formation with just a few personnel changes since then.
-Dakar's Le Temoin wrote, "The arrangements essentially done by the young musicians of le Setsima Group can easily compete with those traditionally realized by 'studio sharks.'
+Nder created le Setsima Group from young players whom he could mould and grow alongside, and it has remained a tight formation, with just a few personnel changes since then.
+Dakar's Le Temoin wrote: "The arrangements essentially done by the young musicians of le Setsima Group can easily compete with those traditionally realized by 'studio sharks.'
 What great art!"